Longevity isn’t just about the latest gadget. The actual keys to a longer life are in plain sight

 Now, tech billionaires are using artificial intelligence, supplements and medical treatments in their attempt to crack the code on living –– if not forever –– as long as they can.

 This search — and the truth behind what leads to a longer, healthier life — is the subject of a six-part CNN Original Series called “Kara Swisher Wants to Live Forever.”
-The show, premiering 9 p.m.
-ET/PT Saturday, asks just how far the human effort toward longevity should go, what is mere snake oil, and how access to better health can make its way to the general population.
+The show asks just how far the human effort toward longevity should go, what is mere snake oil, and how access to better health can make its way to the general population.

 Swisher’s main takeaways?
 A lot of the investment the “tech bros” are making in longevity miss the point, but there are real, meaningful ways to increase people’s lifespan –– and health span, or living as long as you can, as healthy as you can that you can get started on now by slowly but steadily making lifestyle changes.